iworks/simple-seo-improvements/readme.txt

 * Add a Facebook application ID.
 * Integrate IndexNow for Bing.
-* Add a Twitter site tag.
+* Add a X site tag.
-* Insert custom HTML code after the <BODY> tag.
+* Insert custom HTML code after the &lt;BODY&gt; tag.
-* Insert custom HTML code before the </BODY> tag.
+* Insert custom HTML code before the &lt;/BODY&gt; tag.
-* Insert custom HTML code in the <HEAD> section.
+* Insert custom HTML code in the &lt;HEAD&gt; section.
 * Set a default og:image for the site.
 * Set a unique HTML title for individual entries.
 * Add meta descriptions for the homepage when displaying posts.